MicrosoftDocs/azure-docs/articles/sql-database/sql-database-auditing.md

 author: DavidTrigano
 ms.author: datrigan
 ms.reviewer: vanto
-ms.date: 08/22/2019
+ms.date: 02/08/2020
+tags: azure-synapse
 ---
 # Get started with SQL database auditing

-Auditing for Azure [SQL Database](sql-database-technical-overview.md)  and [SQL Data Warehouse](../sql-data-warehouse/sql-data-warehouse-overview-what-is.md) tracks database events and writes them to an audit log in your Azure storage account, Log Analytics workspace or Event Hubs.
+Auditing for Azure [SQL Database](sql-database-technical-overview.md)  and [Azure Synapse Analytics](../sql-data-warehouse/sql-data-warehouse-overview-what-is.md) tracks database events and writes them to an audit log in your Azure storage account, Log Analytics workspace or Event Hubs.
 Auditing also:

 - Helps you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.